Judicial & Administration

 While Wade starts her role as Court Administrator on October 3, 2022, she has a wealth of experience within Juvenile Court and is willing to assist you.
 If you have any questions or concerns, please feel free to contact her.

-Anthony “Tony” Smith – Public Information Coordinator
+Anthony “Tony” Smith – Public Information Coordinator/Community Outreach Supervisor

 615-862-8055 Office